AkiraKaneshiro/GeneralAssembly_DataScience/Data_Explorers/README.md

 Data Explorer 1

 A primer for the assignments.
 No true analysis done.
-The aim was to get a ballpark figure of the cost of a house in Chicago based on the cost of other Chichago houses.
+The aim was to get a ballpark figure of the cost of a house in Chicago based on the cost of other Chicago houses.

 Data Explorer 2